-Here’s a memory boost smoothie recipe that will help you increase clarity of thought and improve learning.
+Ready to try memory boost smoothies?
+Here’s a recipe to help you increase clarity and improve learning.

 How to Make Memory Boost Smoothies